tomhrr/owhois/README.md

 delegation data published by IANA and the RIRs, mapping to their Whois servers as appropriate.

-The server monitors the mapping data files to see if any of them has changed.
+The server monitors the mapping data files for changes.
 If changes are detected, then the server reloads the mapping data.

 By default, queries that are not handled by the server will be passed through to `whois.iana.org`.
 To change the server used for these